MileHacker Logo

 Healthcare & Hygiene

-Pharmacies ("Farmacias") are abundant.
+Pharmacies ("Farmacias") are plentiful.
 Many medications available over-the-counter in Mexico require prescriptions in other countries.
 For drinking water, tap water is generally not safe for tourists.
 Always drink Bottled water or water purified in your accommodation.
 Ask if ice is made from purified water.

 Crime & Safety